 In a study on the health advantages of dietary prebiotic fibers, the following health benefits were listed in association with prebiotics:

-Not to mention the improvements on mental health (e.g., verbal episodic memory) associated with prebiotic supplementation.
+Not to mention the improvements on mental health (e.g., verbal episodic memory) associated with prebiotic supplementation or the benefits of prebiotics and immune system function.

 Fiber with prebiotic effects is safe and effective for improving gut microbiota with minimal risk of side effects, even in comparison to probiotic supplements.